Othentic-Labs/PRNG-avs-example/README.md

 # PRNG AVS Example

-This repository demonstrates the advanced features of the othentic-cli.
-It`s recommended to set up the [simple-price-oracle-avs](https://github.com/Othentic-Labs/simple-price-oracle-avs-example) first before diving into more advanced features.
+This repository demonstrates the advanced features of the `othentic-cli`.
+It's recommended to set up the [simple-price-oracle-avs](https://github.com/Othentic-Labs/simple-price-oracle-avs-example) first before diving into more advanced features.

 ## Table of Contents